esplo/pikmin/README.md

 ## Future work

 - create pre-composed downloaders for other exchanges
-- parameterize the direction of downloading
+- parameterize the direction of downloading (chronologically or not)
 - abstraction of the progress writer